ochrons/scalajs-spa-tutorial/doc/dashboard.md

 ## Links to other routes

-Sometimes you need to create a link that takes the user to an another module behind a route.
+Sometimes you need to create a link that takes the user to another module behind a route.
 To create these links in a type-safe manner, the tutorial passes an instance of `RouterCtl` to components.

 ```scala